EZDetach Frequently Asked Questions (FAQ)¶

 If you see EZDetach on that list, select it and click Enable.
 Then restart Outlook.

-In Outlook 2007, 2010 and 2013, if the above does not help, please verify that the Apply macro security settings to installed add-ins option is OFF.
+In Outlook 2007 or later, if the above does not help, please verify that the Apply macro security settings to installed add-ins option is OFF.
 If that option is checked, uncheck it and restart Outlook.
 It is located under:

 If the above does not help, please try the steps listed in the next question.